arschles/go-progprobs/aof.md

 - No key will be `CREATE`d if it currently exists
 - No key will be `DELETE`d if it doesn't currently exist
 - No key will be `MODIFY`-ed if it doesn't currently exist
+- No key will be `SET` if it doesn't currently exist

 ## The compactor program